handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ### Demo

-Click on a colum name to sort the values in ascending (↑) or descending (↓) order, or to go back to the original order.
+Click on one of the column names to sort the values in ascending (↑) or descending (↓) order, or to go back to the original order.

 ::: only-for javascript